DAX Query View and Semantic Model Scale-Out in Power BI

 Sales[Amount] DESC, Sales[Product]

 This query not only calculates total sales but also identifies and ranks the top 5 performing products.
-It’s a powerful way to extract actionable insights.
+It’s a powerful way to extract the numbers that matter.

 The Semantic Model Scale-Out feature is another boon, especially for large datasets.
 It allows distributing queries across multiple dataset replicas, drastically improving query response times.
 Implementing this has noticeably sped up my data processing workflows.